hugoisprogramming/HugFlix/README.md

 3. Click on 'Install'
 4. Restart Jellyfin with 'make stop' and 'make run' in the terminal

-### Use the TheTVDB plugin for your media library
+### Use the TheTVDB plugin for your Series media library
 1. Go to http://localhost:8096 and open the menu on the upper left corner
-2. Go to 'Dashboard' -> 'Libraries' -> Click on the 3 dots corresponding to your library and select 'Manage Library'
+2. Go to 'Dashboard' -> 'Libraries' -> Click on the 3 dots corresponding to your Series library and select 'Manage Library'
 3. Tick TheTVDB each time you see it in the different sections and click 'OK'

 ## Adding a show for the first time on Sonarr